 The best thing to do is practice with a friend.
 Anybody giving a big speech rehearses beforehand.
 If you’ve already gotten good feedback from field-testing your remarks with a smaller group, then you’re going to come out on the wedding day comfortably knowing you have a good speech.
 It's that uncertainty that can be so scary when you’re up there speaking.

 Let’s talk timing.
 How long should the speech be?

-Considering your audience can be challenging at weddings.
-Everyone from grandparents to young kids to coworkers are there.
-How do you read the room and adjust accordingly?
+Considering your audience can be challenging at weddings, with everyone from grandparents to young kids to coworkers being there, how do you read the room and adjust accordingly?